alihammad/openai-api-playground/README.md

 # OpenAI API Experiment

-This project demonstrates how to interact with OpenAI's GPT models using the latest OpenAI Python API.
-It includes example scripts for getting started and for running a basic conversational flow.
+This project demonstrates how to interact with OpenAI's GPT models for text, audio, and image generation using the latest OpenAI Python API.
+Example scripts are provided for getting started, running a basic conversational flow, transcribing audio, and generating images.

 ---